-Our historic environment, especially our legacy of traditional building styles and our rich historical legacy from the pre-Roman to World War Two era, is better understood, conserved and celebrated.
+Our historic environment, especially our legacy of traditional building styles and our rich historical legacy from the pre-Roman to the twentieth century, is better understood, conserved and celebrated.
 Our cultural heritage is widely recognised and valued and is continually evolving and growing richer.

-Local communities have a strong sense of what's special about where they live, and they celebrate their heritage together creatively.
+Local communities have a strong sense of what's special about where they live, they celebrate their heritage together creatively and feel involved in its management.
 People increasingly value the Solway Coast's natural heritage for its own sake and for all that it provides for us.